Eugene-E0a80fd8080ff8e/codex-skills/README.md

 # Codex skills

+*(Looking for a job.
+Urgently.
+I am a programmer of wide-specialization.
+ICPC finalist)*

 ## telegram-bot

-Send you you a message.
+Sends you a message.
 For example you may want to get a notify every time codex finishes a job.

 It only works for one-way notifications.
-Your replies the bot would not be relayed to the codex chat.
+Your replies to the bot would not be relayed to the codex chat.

 To install :